 • At the end of the measurement period the result of measurement is streamed

-- The natural approach would be to use Log-storage-strategy: TRUNCATED and log-record-strategy: WHOLE_ENTITY_PERIODIC - \circ This provides a short history to handle communications problems.
+The natural approach would be to use TRUNCATED, WHOLE\ENTITY and PERIODIC This provides a short history to handle communications problems.

 Some periodic measurements have predictable normal characteristics.